Tribler/trustchain-superapp/doc/TrustChainTutorial.md

 Optionally, we can register `TransactionValidator` for our block type to enforce integrity requirements.
 In the `validate` method, we also get access to `TrustChainStore` if there we need to define any context-sensitive rules depending on the previous blocks in the chain.
 Invalid blocks are discarded and not stored in the database.

+In our case, we require proposal blocks to include a message field.
+We accept any transaction for agreement blocks as we are only concerned with the signature.

 ```kotlin
 trustchain.registerTransactionValidator("demo_block", object : TransactionValidator {
     override fun validate(